December 7, 2011 – 6:58 pm | 16 Comments

 This section will explain how to instruct the 3CX Media Server to allow T38 traffic to the 3CX Fax Service and not modify the SDP content.
 This is important for Fax to work.

-1. Log in the 3CX Management Console go to the section “Settings \ Advanced” page
+1. Log in the 3CX Management Console and click on the Fax Machines node

 This section will explain the files that need modification.
 These are the following: faxglb.cfg and in_session.cfg.